smathilakath/Project-Barack47/README.md

 1. You should be able to enter the number of clients and all different types of clerks and police in the command prompt (within acceptable range) and verify that the number you entered is the number that the simulation produced.
 2. Customers always take the shortest line, but no 2 customers ever choose the same shortest line at the same time
 3. Managers only read one from one Clerk's total money received, at a time.
-4. Customers do not leave until they are given their passport by the Cashier.
+4. Customers do not leave until they are given their barack by the Cashier.
 The Cashier does not start on another customer until they know that the last Customer has left their area
 5. Clerks go on break when they have no one waiting in their line
 6. Managers get Clerks off their break when lines get too long
 7. Total sales never suffers from a race condition
 8. The behavior of Customers is proper when police arrive.
 This is before, during, and after.
-9. The passport office simulation should complete successfully (all customers should leave).
+9. The barack office simulation should complete successfully (all customers should leave).
 10.The manager thread should remain running and periodically output the collected money for the office.